Renfrew Bridge: Bus Operations

-Local groups were in discussion before and after the bridge's opening in an attempt to secure a bus route crossing the bridge - this would be even more important due to the Renfrew ferry ceasing operations on 31 May 2025, making travelling between the two sides without a vehicle increasingly difficult.
+Local groups were in discussion before and after the bridge's opening in an attempt to secure a bus route crossing the bridge – this would be even more important due to the Renfrew ferry ceasing operations on 31 May 2025, making travelling between the two sides without a vehicle increasingly difficult.
 Discussions between Renfrew Community Council and McGill's Buses resulted in McGill's looking into the possibility of running a route over the bridge, but as of 13 June 2025 this had yet to be introduced.
 On the same date, First Glasgow announced that as of present it could not operate services over the bridge, citing unpredictability as the result of closures.

+On 3 July 2026 McGill's Buses announced that they would pilot a bus service across the bridge connecting Clydebank, Braehead and the Queen Elizabeth University Hospital (QEUH).
+The service (Service 24) is due to operate hourly Monday to Saturday with services starting on 13 July 2026.
+In the event of a bridge closure it is noted that services will terminate on the south bank and not serve Clydebank.